jeltechnologies/sheetmusic/README.md

 ## Features
 Features
-- Easy.
-Just add your files.
-All thumbnails are automatically generated.
-Accecpted formats: PDF, PG, PNG.

 - Change pages with the foot pedal.
 Developed and tested with <a href="https://www.pageflip.com/">Pageflip Dragonfly</a>.
-Highly recommended
+A highly recommended footpedal!
+- Easy - Just add your files.
+All thumbnails are automatically generated.
+Accepts PDF, PNG and JPG.
 - Download books or pages
-- Search for books, pages, artits, songs and so on
+- Search for books, pages, artits and songs.
 - Bookmark your favorite artist, books and songs
-- History to continue from were you left
+- Continue were you left, with history function
 - Listen to the music in Midi.
-Export directly to <a href="https://musescore.org">Musescore</a> by using <a href="https://github.com/Audiveris">Audiveris Optical Music Recognition software</a>
+Export directly to <a href="https://musescore.org">Musescore</a> by using <a href="https://github.com/Audiveris">Audiveris</a> Optical Music Recognition software.
 - Made for large PDF collections.
 Serving my expanding collection of 8,000 books consisting of 220,000 pages.
-- Runs in the browser - No apps, nothing to install, no spyware. no ads.
+- Runs in the browser - No apps, nothing to install, no spyware, no ads.
 - No cloud - just runs on from a Raspberry Pi, saving much money as cloud storage is expensive.